 Today’s American classrooms bear little resemblance to their counterparts of yore.
 Touch screen monitors have replaced blackboards, students exchange text messages in lieu of folded paper notes, and teachers tap-tap on tablets to distribute homework assignments and quizzes.

-And yet, the most important issue in education today is one that’s as old as school itself: getting kids to show up.
+And yet, the most important issue in education today is pretty old fashioned: getting kids to show up.

 In recent years, educational experts have identified chronic absenteeism—students missing 15 or more school days per year—as one of the single greatest impediments to a district’s academic success.
 A 2016 report by the U.S. Department of Education called chronic absenteeism “a hidden educational crisis” in America’s schools.